KenyGeovany/Questions/Q_GITHUB.md

   credentials, do push and then re-enter with your acount and pasword.
 - Pull request: Pull request -> New pull request -> create pull requests -> -> rellenar el mensaje -> create pull request.
-- En el perfil del dueño del proyecto: Ir al pull request -> files changed, to see the changes added, then use: review changes -> Comment (Stand by)
+- Into the owner profile: Ir al pull request -> files changed, to see the changes added, then use: review changes -> Comment (Stand by)
   		    Approve (Merge)